cannatag/ldap3/docs/manual/source/encoding.rst

 Some servers don't completely follow the LDAP RFCs and send data in a different encoding or in a mix of encodings.
 For example Active Directory can send the DN of entries found in a search in a different encoding than utf-8.
 In this case you can use the ``RESPONSE_DN_ENCODING`` to decode the DN of the Search operation response.
 It can be set to one encoding or a list of encodings.
 If a list is provided ldap3 tries sequentially until an encoding doesn't return a ``UnicodeDecodeError``.
-If any of the specified encoding is able to decode the DN value then an ``LDAPDNError`` exception is raised.
+If any of the specified encoding is not able to decode the DN value then an ``LDAPDNError`` exception is raised.

 Raw data in search response
 ---------------------------